12 FAQs about auto-enrolment

 An independent financial adviser can help you decide which scheme is best for your business.
 Amongst other things, you will want to consider what the costs of the scheme are and how easy it is to use.

 7. How do auto-enrolment opt-outs work?

 The employee then has a month to opt-out.
-Any contributions that have already been made by the employer or deducted from the employee's pay are then refunded.
+If they do, any contributions that have already been made by the employer or deducted from the employee's pay are refunded.

 If an employee decides that they want to leave the pension scheme after the end of the opt-out period, they do this under the normal rules of the scheme.

 If an employee opts out or leaves a scheme, the employee can make their own savings and pension arrangements (or choose not to save at all).
 You do not automatically have to make any contribution (unless agreed otherwise in the employment contract).